TechsCode-Team/UltraPunishmentsWiki/1-Overview/2-CommandsAndPermissions.md

   Allow players this permission to acces the details
 * ``ultrapunishments.warning.revoke``
   Allow players this permission to revoke previously issued warnings
+* ``ultrapunishments.freeze.execute``
+  Allow players this permission to freeze players
+* ``ultrapunishments.freeze.revoke``
+  Allow players this permission to unfreeze players

 <br />